goruck/nilm/ard/README.md

 The voltage, current and phase calibration values were arrived at per the steps described on the Open Energy Monitor website and the emonLibCM User Documentation.

+Follow the instructions found at `EmonLibCM`'s github to install v2.4.0 in your Arduino library folder.
+You will also need to install the OneWire library which you can do using the Arduino Library manager or manually install it via a `git clone` or a Zip file to the Arduino library folder.
+The Arduino is usually found at `~/Arduino`.

 ## References

 * [EmonLibCM](https://github.com/openenergymonitor/EmonLibCM)